Stefano Arduini

+Education

+In 1984, Arduini obtained a PhD in Linguistics from the University of Pisa with the dissertation Fra cultura e i linguaggio.
+Un'interpretazione della tipologia di Edward Sapir.

+Teaching

 He is Senior Advisor to the Nida Institute for Biblical Scholarship in New York and co-director of the Nida School of Translation Studies.

-He has been a Visiting Professor at the University of Alicante and at the Universidad Autónoma de Madrid, and an Honorary Professor at the Universidad Nacional Mayor de San Marcos of Lima (Peru).
+He has been a visiting professor at the University of Alicante and at the Universidad Autónoma de Madrid, and an Honorary Professor at the Universidad Nacional Mayor de San Marcos of Lima (Peru).